Alabama is using the GED® test for its HSE (high school equivalency) testing program.

 Many GED grads would like to get active in the real estate market and the GED diploma qualifies the holders to attend college.
 Real estate has provided so many professionals with a great income, a flexible schedule, and incredible investment opportunities.
-The median hourly wage for real estate brokers in the United States was $34 in 2016.
-The lowest ten percent of brokers earned less than $14 per hour that year, and the top ten percent made more than $95.
+The median hourly wage for real estate brokers in the United States is $34.
+The lowest ten percent of brokers earn less than $14 per hour, and the top ten percent made more than $95.

 Real Estate Broker Salary

 - Average Annual Salary: $55,640